felipenmartins/SimRobSim/README.md

     - SLAM

 * Controller class
-    - PID to control orientation
+    - PID to control orientation (implemented in the path follower)
     - Trajectory tracking to control speed and orientation
     - Other simple behaviors

 * State machine to select controllers or simple behaviors to:
     - Go-to-goal
     - Line following
     - Path following
 	- Obstacle avoidince